 Quality of Life

-The City of Mission and its surrounding area is known for its beautiful year-round tropical weather that promotes outdoor recreation, active tourism, and offers world-class nature attractions.
+The City of Mission and its surrounding area is known for its beautiful year-round tropical weather that promotes outdoor recreation, active tourism, and world-class nature attractions.

 For beach lovers, the Rio Grande Valley is home to one of the most incredible coastline areas in the state.
 South Padre Island is the perfect getaway destination for those wanting a truly tropical experience.
-Featuring gorgeous blue water, sterling beaches, and plenty of seaside adventures, The Island, as known locally, is another Rio Grande Valley jewel.
+Featuring gorgeous blue water, sterling beaches, and plenty of seaside adventures, The Island, as it is known locally, is another Rio Grande Valley jewel.

-Beyond amazing outdoor recreational activities and scenes, Mission residents and visitors enjoy a drove of shopping options that cater to all needs from fashion and beauty to electronics, lifestyle, children’s wear and more.
+Beyond amazing outdoor recreational activities and scenes, Mission residents and visitors enjoy a drove of shopping options that cater to all needs from fashion and beauty, to electronics, lifestyle, children’s wear and more.
 The surrounding metro area offers an abundance of shops, malls, and shopping centers that are stocked with the best finds.
-From nationwide department stores to indie boutique stores, you can always finding what you are looking for in Mission.
+From nationwide department stores to indie boutique stores, you can always find what you are looking for in Mission.

-Amazingly, the McAllen-Mission-Edinburg metro area will also benefit from a stand-alone four-year Texas A&M University campus that is currently being developed in North McAllen.
+The McAllen-Mission-Edinburg metro area will also benefit from a stand-alone four-year Texas A&M University campus that is currently being developed in North McAllen.